Act ESG: Your conviction needs an investment strategy. How ESG empowers investors to drive positive change.

 We believe there is no “one size fits all” ESG approach.
 There are simply too many investment styles, investor objectives, geographies, and asset classes.
 Being an active asset manager, we develop specialized ESG strategies covering a wide range of client needs in a targeted manner.
 We are convinced this leads to better results than standardized products, such as passive ESG exchange traded funds (ETFs).

 Looking for the “right” ESG approach already puts you on the path towards active investing.
 If you are ready to invest independently of a benchmark, we can help you start your journey.
 Here is an overview of our ESG product range and our processes.

-ESG at Vontobel Asset Management is managed on three levels:
+ESG at Vontobel Asset Management is managed on two levels:

 We exercise voting rights at the annual meetings of companies whose shares we hold in our sustainable and thematic portfolios, and engage in active dialogue with them.
 To be able to do this efficiently, we work with leading service providers in the field of voting rights and corporate dialogue.
 Read our engagement policy.
 Read our voting policy.

 Examples of how we exercise our voting rights and how we engage with companies can be found here.
 Vontobel Asset Management - Voting & Engagement Report

 Vontobel's heritage and strategic focus on sustainability help make us one of the leading asset managers for sustainable investing in Europe and Switzerland.

 Vontobel has a long tradition of corporate responsibility and sustainability.
 We are a founding member of Swiss Sustainable Finance, and have received numerous awards for our sustainable investment funds.